What is Open Door Capital and how does it work?

 Be a business in which all the equity owners are Accredited Investors.

 Be an employee benefit plan, a trust, charitable organization, partnership, or company with total assets in excess of $5 million.

 Click here for more information about what it takes to become an Accredited Investor.

 What tax documents should I expect to receive?

-You will receive a K-1 (issued from our fund-level CPA) at the end of each year.
-You will be able to access and download these from the investor portal.
+You will receive a K-1 at the end of each year for each of your investments.
+You’ll be able to access these documents from our secure investor portal.

 What are the tax implications of investing in real estate syndications like Open Door Capital?

 Real estate investments and syndications offer a number of tax advantages.
 To fully cover these implications, Brandon Turner interviewed Amanda Han and Matt MacFarland from Keystone CPA.
 Amanda and Matt specialize in tax strategies for real estate investors.
 You can watch the full interview here.